Publications

 Cycles and circulation: a theme in the history of biology and medicine“, with Nick Hopwood et.al., History and Philosophy of the Life Sciences 43:89 (2021), 1-39.

-Deep Impact: Animal-, Plant- or Insect-Aided Design as techniques to mitigate stress on urban non-human species,” Terreform ONE, Mitchel Joachim, Peder Anker, Nicholas Gervasi, Topos Magazine, 112 (Sept.
+Deep Impact: Animal-, Plant- or Insect-Aided Design as techniques to mitigate stress on urban non-human Species,” Terreform ONE, Mitchel Joachim, Peder Anker, Nicholas Gervasi, Topos Magazine, 112 (Sept.
 2020), 32-37.

 Anthropocene Architecture: Design Earth’s Geostories” with Nina Edwards Anker, The Avery Review 29 (Feb.
 2018).